jennerdulce/data-structures-and-algorithms/javascript/code-challenges/tree-intersection/README.md

-# Insertion Sort
+# Tree Intersection
 <!-- Short summary or background information -->
 - Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
 You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

 ## Challenge
 <!-- Description of the challenge -->
-- Write a function that accepts a lengthy string parameter.
+- Write a function called tree_intersection that takes two binary tree parameters.
-- Without utilizing any of the built-in library methods available to your language, return the first word to occur more than once in that provided string.
+- Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.
-- Write at least three test assertions for each method that you define.
-- Ensure your tests are passing before you submit your solution.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->